jperasmus/stale-while-revalidate-cache/README.md

   async getItem(cacheKey: string) {
     return redis.get(cacheKey)
   },
-  async setItem(cacheKey: string, cacheValue: any) {
+  async setItem(cacheKey: string, cacheValue: any, additionalOptions: StorageOptions) {
     // Use px or ex depending on whether you use milliseconds or seconds for your ttl
     // It is recommended to set ttl to your maxTimeToLive (it has to be more than it) await redis.set(cacheKey, cacheValue, 'px', ttl)